Meet Our Center Staff

 BioRTC Liaison Officer YSUTH

 Larema Baba Zau is a Principal Medical Laboratory Scientist who currently holds multiple key positions at Yobe State University Teaching Hospital in Damaturu.
 He serves as the BioRTC Liaison Officer and is also the Ag Deputy HOD of the Medical Laboratory Services Department, while also acting as the Unit Head of the Chemical Pathology Unit.

 With his specialized knowledge in chemical pathology, Larema is currently conducting research on Renal Disease, and has a particular interest in Endocrinology and Diabetes Research.
 As a dedicated healthcare professional, he is committed to enhancing his expertise in these areas to improve patient outcomes.
 He’s also working on open source and bioengineering projects presently in BioRTC.

-Muhammad Mustapha is a technician who currently works at BioRTC.
-He holds a Higher National Diploma (HND) in Chemistry/Biochemistry, which he obtained from the Federal Polytechnic Damaturu.
+Muhammad Mustapha serves as a technician at BioRTC.
+He obtained his Higher National Diploma (HND) in Chemistry/Biochemistry from the Federal Polytechnic Damaturu

 Dawoud is Dr. Mainas research assistant.
 He currently works on an induced pluripotent stem cell project.
 Prior to this, he studied and researched for CAMRET.
 He is a nascent and valedictory graduate of physiology from Ahmadu Bello University Zaria.
 He has a penchant for basic and applied research, as well as community service.
 He is recipient of several awards including a prestigious Sigma Xi/National Academy of Science Grant.
 He is experienced in Drosophila research, murine investigations, mammalian cell culture, field research, hospice (clinical physiology), several wet and dry lab techniques.